Domiii/project-empire/src/dbdi/README.md

 # More Implementation Notes

 1. Since `firebase` is a real-time database, `dbdi` (via the `@dataBind` decorator) conviniently listens for any changes to any data that has been accessed for as long as the component that requested the data is still mounted.
-The event listener will be removed and data unloaded on unmount.
+The event listener will be removed and data unloaded once all components that requested that data unmounted.
 1. Unlike other modules I tried, `dbdi` will only ever load and listen on any data path once, no matter how many components access it, thereby reducing some overhead.
 (In early tests, IIRC, I found that `firebase`' [Reference.on("value", ...)](https://firebase.google.com/docs/reference/js/firebase.database.Reference#on) data listener would fetch remote data multiple times when called in quick succession, triggered by different components.)
 1. There are many more features, including simple plugins (e.g. the `updatedAt` and `createdAt` `onWrite` plugins) and basic many-to-many relationships (still in development).